 Magnesium chloride resembles calcium chloride, but it is potent only down to 1º F (-17.22° C).
 In comparison, it does not melt ice as quickly as calcium chloride, but it is much more potent than rock salt.

 Potassium chloride is an all-around right deicer product available in pellet form and shares some fertilizers’ chemical composition.
 It is suitable for pedestrian areas and performs very well when dealing with temperatures between 10 and 12°F.

 Although not exactly perfect, the substance is much less detrimental to the environment around it.
 Sadly, the price tends to be almost twice that of rock salt, and you need almost double the quantity to cover the same area.

 That makes it only appropriate for small properties or coverage areas, particularly for anyone on a spending plan.

-Potassium acetate is an environmentally friendly liquid solution that can be used as an alternative for rock salt to keep snow and ice from developing and sticking to paved surfaces.
-It is eco friendly and exists in liquid form.
+Potassium acetate is an environmentally friendly liquid solution that can be used as an alternative to rock salt to keep snow and ice from developing and sticking to paved surfaces.
+It is eco-friendly and exists in liquid form.
 It is recommended that technicians should apply it before a winter storm to achieve optimum efficacy.